Shared World Does Not Equal Fan Fiction

 What is the difference between writing media tie-in and fan fiction?

 For the novels and stories that I write, I have a contract with the creator or the rights holder for that world.
-In short, I have legal permission to play in their sandbox and I get paid for the work that I do.
+In short, I have legal permission to play in their sandbox.
+In turn, they pay me for the work that I do.
 People who write fan fiction don’t have contracts and are doing it for love rather than money.
 I love what I write, but I like getting a royalty check too.

 Where do shared worlds come from?
 How many are there?

 Shared worlds come from many places.
 Usually, for science fiction and fantasy, the original world was created for a television series, movie, video game, or role-playing game (RPG).
 Sometimes they can be a book series begun by another author.
 Sometimes it is an idea put together by a publisher or book packager.
 A shared world doesn’t necessarily have to be fantastic: think Nancy Drew or the Babysitters Club.
 There are literally hundreds out there.
-Currently, I'm working in Arkham Horror, a media tie-in based on the board and card games published by Fantasy Flight Games
+Currently, I write novels and stories for the Arkham Horror line, a media tie-in with Fantasy Flight Games

 Don’t you have to do a lot of research?